Kaihua-Chen/cog-nvs/eval/README.md

 We provide evaluation code to reproduce the quantitative results reported in the paper on Kubric-4D, ParallelDomain4D, and DyCheck.

-Download the precomputed evaluation results from [cognvs_eval_results](https://huggingface.co/datasets/kaihuac/cognvs_eval_results).
+Download the prediction results (including CogNVS, TrajCrafter, GCD, Shape-of-Motion, MoSCA, etc.) from [cognvs_eval_results](https://huggingface.co/datasets/kaihuac/cognvs_eval_results).

 Example: evaluate CogNVS on Kubric-4D